Motif Prediction with Graph Neural Networks: Introduction and Motivation

-\vspaceSQ{-0.3em} To motivate our work, we now compare SEAM and a proposed Jaccard-based heuristic that considers link correlations to two baselines that straightforwardly \emph{use link prediction independently for each motif link}: a Jaccard-based score and the state-of-the-art SEAL scheme based on GNNs~\cite{zhang2018link}.
+To motivate our work, we now compare SEAM and a proposed Jaccard-based heuristic that considers link correlations to two baselines that straightforwardly \emph{use link prediction independently for each motif link}: a Jaccard-based score and the state-of-the-art SEAL scheme based on GNNs~\cite{zhang2018link}.
 We show the results in Figure~\ref{fig:intro}.
 The correlated Jaccard outperforms a simple Jaccard, while the proposed SEAM is better than SEAL.
 The benefits generalize to different graph datasets.
 Importantly, we observe that the larger the motif to predict becomes (larger $k$), \emph{the more advantages our architecture delivers}.
 This is because larger motifs provide more room for \emph{correlations between their associated edges}.
 Straightforward link prediction based schemes do not consider this effect, while our methods do, which is why we offer more benefits for more complex motifs.
 The advantages of SEAM over the correlated Jaccard show that GNNs more robustly capture correlations and the structural richness of motifs than simple manual heuristics.
 Simultaneously, heuristics do not need any training.

-\vspaceSQ{-0.3em} Finally, SEAM also successfully predicts more arbitrary \emph{communities} or \emph{clusters}~\cite{lee2010survey, gibson2005discovering, besta2021graphminesuite, besta2021sisa}.
+Finally, SEAM also successfully predicts more arbitrary \emph{communities} or \emph{clusters}~\cite{lee2010survey, gibson2005discovering, besta2021graphminesuite, besta2021sisa}.
 They differ from motifs as they do not have a very specific fixed structure (such as a star) but simply have the edge density above a certain threshold.
 SEAM's high accuracy in predicting such structures illustrates its potential for broader graph mining beyond motif analysis.

+\emph{Overall, the key contributions of our paper are (1) identifying and formulating the motif prediction problem and the associated score functions, (2) showing how to solve this problem with heuristics and graph neural networks, and (3) illustrating that graph neural networks can solve this problem more effectively than heuristics.}